sumnerevans/sumnerevans.com/content/hackathons/how-to-win-hackathon.rst

 Which leads us to the last rule, and probably the most important one: **have fun**!
 Yes, it's a competition, but this is also what you enjoy doing.
 You are there to write a bunch of code, eat some junk food, and hang out with friends.
-Doing well is just an added benefit.
+Winning is just an added benefit.

 4. Things to do during hackathon demos
 --------------------------------------

-In the last section, I talked a lot about thinking about demos.
+In the last section, kept mentioning demos.
+Why?
+Because they are important!
 Even if you have the best project in the world, if you can't demo it effectively, you don't win.
 Here are a few tips to make your demos amazing.

 - Make sure that you have a good motivation.
 Don't make it too contrived.
 It doesn't have to be your sick grandma that inspired you, it can just be that